seyone22/ThirdYearProject/src/api-server/README.md

 <br>
 ``python -m venv myenv``

-First, activate the virtual environment using,
+Then, activate the virtual environment using,
 <br>
 ``.\venv\Scripts\activate``